One of the first steps to take in selling your house is creating an MLS listing that will attract the right home buyers.

 Forget about price – most people search for properties according to their budget.
 Instead, your listing should create a vision that places the potential buyer in the picture.

 Talk about what makes your property special.
 Highlight the most attractive features of your home, including layout, location, and upgrades.
-Is there a view of the Calgary skyline from the master bedroom window?
+Is there a view of the Toronto skyline from the master bedroom window?
 A sprawling backyard garden or other unique attributes?
-Is it walking distance to a top Calgary attraction?
+Is it walking distance to a top Toronto attraction?
 Do you have fresh paint, new carpets or new appliances?

 You can capitalize these and other attractive features in your listings to get them to stand out.
 For example:

-- This beautiful 3 bed/2.5 bath has a breathtaking view of the CALGARY SKYLINE
+- This beautiful 3 bed/2.5 bath has a breathtaking view of the TORONTO SKYLINE

 - The stylish living room comes with a gas FIREPLACE